dtcenter/METplotpy/metplotpy/plots/roc_diagram/README.rst

 in the source.
 A performance diagram, named performance_diagram_default.png is created, along with a plot_202005_74426.points1 file.
 The latter file contains the POFD and PODY points that are plotted.

+**Description of Configuration settings**

+The performance diagram relies on two configuration files: a default and a custom file that can override settings defined in the default:

+* roc_diagram_defaults.yaml

+* custom_roc_diagram.yaml

+The default config files for all plot types are located in the *METplotpy/metplotpy/config directory*.

+The custom config files reside in the directory corresponding to that plot type, ie the custom_roc_diagram.yaml file is located in the *$METPLOT_SOURCE/METplotpy/metplotpy/plots/roc_diagram* directory.